beccarow/CS207FinalApp/README.md

 # Final Team Project L

-## Recyclables Classifier: About the app
+## Bin It! - About the app

-The Recyclables Classifer app classifies images of objects as recyclable and not recyclable and directs users to the recyclable center nearest to the user's current location.
+The Bin It! app classifies images of objects as recyclable and not recyclable and directs users to the recyclable center nearest to the user's current location.
 This app utilizes the MobileNetV2 image classification model through Core ML as well as MapKit.

 ## Features